lonestone/nest-sdk-generator/README.md

 - Less than 2k lines of code unminified
 - Complete logging options
 - Extremely detailed output by default for easier debugging in case of errors
+- Tree-shaking so the compiled code will only contain the methods you use from the generated SDK, no matter its size

 ## Instructions